-We're Mobile Because You Are!Douglas County property information is available wherever you are -simply scan the QR code on the left, or type m.douglas.co.us/assessor into your smart phone browser.
+We're Mobile Because You Are!Douglas County property information is available wherever you are -simply scan the QR code on the right, or type m.douglas.co.us/assessor into your smart phone browser.
 This mobile site offers many of the features of the Assessor website such as property search, parcel maps, tax information, and property details.
 Senior Property Tax Exemptions for Tax Year 2013 If you have owned your home for ten years and are 65 years or older as of January 1, 2013 you probably qualify for the senior property tax exemption.
 This exempts 50% of the first $200,000 of actual value from property tax, and is funded by the State of Colorado.
 In recent years the state legislature has suspended the exemption because of budget limitations, however it was once again effective for tax year 2012, which impacted taxes payable in 2013.
 The legislature has not determined if the exemption will be funded for tax year 2013 (taxes payable in 2014).
 If you have already been approved for the exemption you need not reapply.

 How are we doing?Please feel free to give us a call at 303.660.7450 or e-mail us with your feedback at firstname.lastname@example.org